Towards Nonperturbative Solution of Quantum Dynamics : A Hamiltonian Mean Field Approximation Scheme with Perturbation Theory for Arbitray Strength of Interaction: General features of the `standard' formulation of perturbation theory(SFPT)

 This requirement exposes further limitations of SFPT , since it is found that several physically important theories, such as the case of the quartic double-well oscillator (QDWO) and other cases exhibiting degenerate vacua /ground states, \textit{fail} [95] this necessary condition for Borel-summability.

-Furthermore, in the context of SFPT, both the above methods are restricted to the perturbative domain characterised by small values ( compared to unity) of the coupling $g$.
+Furthermore, \textit{in the context of SFPT, both the above methods are restricted to the perturbative domain characterized by small values ( compared to unity) of the coupling $g$.}

-In view of the inadequacies of SFPT mentioned in \textbf{Chapter-1} and the previous section, it is perhaps imperative to explore whether perturbation theory could at all be liberated from the limitations of the small-coupling-power-series-expansion.
-This thesis is devoted to such an exploration in some detail in subsequent sections.
+In light of the deficiencies of SFPT discussed in \textbf{Section-II} and the preceding section, it is essential to investigate whether perturbation theory can be freed from the constraints of the small-coupling-power-series-expansion.
+The subsequent \textbf{Sections} are dedicated to this exploration in detail.

-\section{General features of the `Mean Field Perturbation Theory' (MFPT) in NGAS}
+\section{General Features of the `Mean Field Perturbation Theory' (MFPT) in NGAS}

-One of the main motivations for proposing the NGAS as described earlier, is the possibility of construction of an improved perturbation theory which could be convergent/summable for \textit{all} allowed values of the coupling strength, $g$.
+One of the primary motivations for proposing the NGAS, as previously described, is the potential to develop an enhanced perturbation theory that is convergent or summable for \textit{all} permissible values of the coupling strength, $g$.